Megan Valentine

 Megan T. Valentine is an American engineer.
-She is a professor of mechanical engineering at the University of California, Santa Barbara and associate director of the California NanoSystems Institute.
+She is a professor of mechanical engineering at the University of California, Santa Barbara and Co-Director of the California NanoSystems Institute.
 Valentine's research focuses on understanding how forces are generated and transmitted in living materials and how they control cellular outcomes.
 Valentine is a Fellow of the American Physical Society and the American Institute for Medical and Biological Engineering.

 Early life and education

-Valentine was born to parents Jonathan and Margaret Valentine in Tamaqua, Pennsylvania and attended St. Jerome's Regional School and Marian High School.
+Valentine was born to parents Jonathan and Margaret Valentine in Tamaqua, Pennsylvania and attended St. Jerome's Regional School and Marian Catholic High School in Tamaqua.

 While in high school, she was named a National Science Scholars Program Semi-Finalist and was chosen to attend the 1991 Central Pennsylvania Leadership Seminar.
-In 1993, her article His Girls was published in The High School Writer newspaper, a national student newspaper.
+In 1993, her article His Girls was published in The Writer, a national high school student newspaper.

-Upon graduating from high school, she became the first in her family to graduate with a bachelor's degree, having receiving her degree in physics from Lehigh University in Bethlehem, Pennsylvania, in 1997.
-She then earned a master's degree in physics from the University of Pennsylvania in Philadelphia in 1999 followed by her PhD in physics from Harvard University in 2003.
+Valentine was the first member of her family to attend college.
+In 1997, she received her bachelor's degree in physics from Lehigh University in Bethlehem, Pennsylvania.
+She earned a master's degree in physics from the University of Pennsylvania in Philadelphia in 1999 and a PhD in physics from Harvard University in 2003.